nusCS2113-AY1920S1/PersonalAssistant-Duke/README.md

-# El Duque (for dummy programmers)
+# El Duque (for people trying to be programmers)

-* Task manager programme
+* This is a Command Line(CLI) task manager programme.
-* Command line application
+* Java application as part of our Software Engineering module.
-* Specially catered for programmers because we are keyboard warriors
+* Written in OOP fashion.

 # Installation